Department Chair, Communication Studies

 Professor of Communication Studies

 Dr. Robinson enjoys spending his spare time with his wife, daughter, and son.
-He constantly struggles to keep up with a mass of recorded shows on his cable box.
+He constantly struggles to keep up with a mass of recorded television shows.
 Doctor Who and Buffy the Vampire Slayer are his favorite shows.
 He also regularly battles a giant, constantly growing pile of unread comic books.
-He enjoys weekly HeroClix tournaments, where the Defenders are his favorite team to play.
-He is also owned by three cats.
+He enjoys weekly HeroClix tournaments, where the Avengers are his favorite team to play.
+He is also owned by one cat.